-The two easiest to work with in a large application such as a floor would be water and oil soluble.
+The two easiest to work with in a large application such as a wood flooring would be water and oil soluble.

-Water will raise the grain of wood (make little fibers stand up).
-Before water staining a floor I recommend wetting the floor with water first allowing the grain to raise then sanding with the grain when dry.
+Water will raise the grain of the wood (make little fibers stand up).
+Before water staining a floor I recommend wetting the entire floor with water first allowing the grain to rise then sanding with the grain when dry.
 You may need to do this twice.
 Once the grain has been raised and sanded it will not keep coming up.
-You would then mix up the water soluble aniline dye concentration and stain the floor.
+You would then mix up the water soluble aniline dye concentration and stain the wood floor.

 Mixing Stain and Pure Tung Oil

 You can also mix oil soluble aniline dye crystals with the Pure Tung Oil.
-First mix the crystals to a very concentrated solution of solvent (mineral spirits, Citrus Solvent) and crystals.
+First mix the crystals to a very concentrated solution of solvent such as odorless mineral spirits, Citrus Solvent and crystals.
 Be sure all the crystals are dissolved into the solvent.
 When they are dissolved add to the Pure Tung Oil.
 This will make the oil tinted.
-You will not be able to get the finish as dark as if you stained the wood itself but this can add some color if you just want a little color.
+You will not be able to get your wood colored as dark as if you stained the wood directly itself but this can add some color if you just want a little color.

-Anilines dissolved in alcohol are just too fast drying for large applications such as floors.
+Anilines dissolved in alcohol have too fast drying times for large applications such as floors.
 There can also be lapping problems because of the speed at which the solvent evaporates.

-The above methods will provide a clear transparent finish for your floor.
+The above methods will provide a clear transparent wood finish for your entire floor.
 The results you see will be dramatic if you have only used over the counter stains in the past for DIY home improvement projects.

 Anilines are available from: